Wayne Graham: High school

-When his playing career ended, Graham returned to the University of Texas to earn a Bachelor of Science degree in physical education in 1970, and he later added a master's degree in education at the University of Houston in 1973.
+When his playing career ended, Graham returned to the University of Texas to earn a Bachelor of Science degree in physical education in 1970, and he later added a master's degree in physical education at the University of Houston in 1973.

 His coaching career began at Scarborough High School in Houston.
 Graham coached for nine seasons at Scarborough and one year at Spring Branch High School before moving on to coach junior college baseball at San Jacinto College in Houston.

 San Jacinto

-Beginning in 1981, Graham turned San Jacinto into the nation's most dominant JUCO baseball team.
+Beginning in 1981, Graham turned San Jacinto into one of the best junior college baseball teams in the country.
 After regular conference titles in Graham's first few seasons, the Gators became a dominant force in 1984 when they began a run of seven consecutive 50-win seasons and berths in the NJCAA World Series in Grand Junction, Colorado.

-After losing in the 1984 championship game, San Jacinto won three consecutive titles from 1985–87.
-After falling short again in 1988, the Gators went back-to-back in 1989–90.
+After losing in the 1984 championship game, San Jacinto won three consecutive titles from 1985 to 1987.
+After falling short again in 1988 by taking second place, the Gators went back-to-back in 1989 and 1990.
 Those five national titles in six years eventually led to Graham being named Junior College Coach of the Century by Collegiate Baseball.

-In his 11 seasons at San Jacinto, Graham posted a 675–113 record (.857 win percentage), earned five national coach of the year awards, and produced countless professional players, most notably Roger Clemens and Andy Pettitte.
+In 1988, Graham skippered the Hyannis Mets, a collegiate summer baseball team in the Cape Cod Baseball League.
+In his 11 seasons at San Jacinto, Graham posted a 675–113 record (.856 win percentage), earned five national coach of the year awards, and produced multiple professional players, most notably pitchers Roger Clemens and Andy Pettitte.